They Will Kill You Logo

 Suggest an update

 Alan Lehman Matheney was born on November 6, 1950, in the United States.
 Little is known about his early life, but as he grew older, he developed a history of domestic violence and criminal behavior.
 He was previously married to Lisa Bianco, with whom he had two children.
-Their relationship was marked by abuse, which eventually led Bianco to divorce him and seek legal protection.
+Their marriage ended due to repeated domestic abuse and confinement incidents, leading Bianco to seek protection from him.

 Like what you're reading?